Learning Resources, Support, and Services

 - staying informed about academic policies, procedures and deadlines;

 - preparing for course selection for the following semester; and

-- consulting with advisors during pre-registration periods and at other times as needed
+- consulting with an advisor during pre-registration periods and at other times as needed

-College/University Transfer students in A.A. and A.S. programs are assigned an Academic Advisor.
+College/University Transfer students in A.A. and A.S. programs work with an Academic Advisor.
 Advisors are available on a walk-in basis to assist with course planning and selection, program requirements, and career goals.

 College/University Transfer students in A.F.A. and A.S.-Engineering programs meet with an Academic Advisor in their first semester.
 After that, students are assigned a Faculty Advisor who is available during regularly-scheduled office hours.

-Associate in Applied Science (A.A.S.) students in degree, diploma, and certificate programs meet with an Academic Advisor or Student Success Counselor in their first semester.
+Associate in Applied Science (A.A.S.) students in degree, diploma, and certificate programs meet with an Academic Advisor in their first semester.
 After that, students are assigned a Faculty Advisor who is available during regularly-scheduled office hours.